 If your website is responsive, then you’re going to capture a larger share of your audience, especially when it comes to mobile.
 As a result, you’ll benefit from higher conversions, whether this is enquiry form submissions, online purchases, or downloads.
 If you make it easier for users to browse your site, you’ll boost your conversion rate.

 #3 Lower bounce rates

 As mentioned earlier, no one wants the pain of navigating a site that’s not optimised for their device.
 Ultimately, if you land on a website that makes it hard to read the content or navigate to what you’re looking for, you’re going to leave.
 Responsive websites keep users looking.
 They make it easier to flow from one stage of the sales funnel to the next, decreasing bounce rates.

 Responsive design is key to creating successful user experiences.
-The journey a visitor goes on through your website needs to be tailored and making sure they can access it from any device is critical.
-Find out more about user experience, and its importance in web design.
+The journey a visitor goes on through your website needs to be tailored, and making sure they can access it from any device is critical.